Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: Supervised Learning on Extreme-Valued Covariates

 \subsection{Regression on Covariate Tails}

 Having established a robust classification framework for large covariates, this section extends the approach of~\cite{jalalzai2018binary} to regression.
-This transition is non-trivial, as it requires adaptations to handle continuous outcomes, based on the material in~\cite{huet2023regression}, namely to the task of predicting through least square regression a continuous target $Y\in\rset$, based on a covariate $X\in\rset^d$, conditional to the occurrence of an extreme event relative to the covariate, $\|X\|>t$, $t\gg 1$.
-The focus of~\cite{huet2023regression} is on a the .minimization of conditional least-squares risk, $R_t(f) = \EE[(Y-f(X)\,|\, \|X\|>t]$, and its limit superior as $t\to \infty$, $R_\infty(f) = \limsup_{t\to\infty}R_t(f) $, where $f$ is a prediction function chosen in an appropriate class $\mathcal{F}$ of predictors.
-Given that this work is under review at the time of writing this survey, we find it preferable to provide only a brief overview.
-However, we will state the foundational assumptions that underpin the penalized extension developed in Section~\ref{sec:exlasso_section}. \begin{assumption}[bounded target] The target $Y$ is bounded, \ie $Y\in[-M,M]$ almost surely, for some $M>0$. \end{assumption} Although Assumption~\ref{assum_1_huet} may seem restrictive in an \EVT context, it is important to note that, similar to classification settings, the `extreme' behavior considered here pertains to the covariate \(X\), not the target \(Y\).
+This transition is nontrivial, as it requires adaptations to handle continuous outcomes, based on the material in~\cite{huet2023regression}, namely to the task of predicting through least square regression a continuous target $Y\in\rset$, based on a covariate $\mb X\in\rset^d$, conditional to the occurrence of an extreme event relative to the covariate, $\| \mb X\|>t$, for $t\gg 1$.
+The focus of~\cite{huet2023regression} is on the minimization of conditional least-squares risk, $R_t(f) = \EE(Y-f(\mb X)\,|\, \|\mb X\|>t )$, and its limit superior as $t\to \infty$, $R_\infty(f) = \limsup_{t\to\infty}R_t(f) $, where $f$ is a prediction function chosen in an appropriate class $\mathcal{F}$ of predictors.
+We state in this section the foundational assumptions that underpin the penalized extension developed in Section~\ref{sec:exlasso_section}. \begin{assumption}[Bounded target] The target $Y$ is a.s. bounded, \ie $Y\in[-M,M]$ with probability $1$, for some $M>0$. \end{assumption} Although Assumption~\ref{assum_1_huet} may seem restrictive in an \EVT context, it is important to note that, similar to classification settings, the `extreme' behavior considered here pertains to the covariate \(\mb X\), not the target \(Y\).
 Additionally,~\cite{huet2023regression} provides an illustrative example involving multivariate random vectors and a prediction task of one component based on the others, paralleling the classification illustration in Example~\ref{ex:classif_rv}.
 In this example, a scaling mechanism constructs an appropriate target \(Y\) that satisfies the boundedness assumption.
 Furthermore, in Proposition~\ref{prop:exampleRescale}, we present a new example that simplifies the former.
 Specifically, the boundedness assumption translates into a condition that the angular component of the target should be bounded away from the axes.
 This should not be surprising given the restrictions imposed regarding regions near the axes, as discussed in Sections~\ref{sec:empiricalAngularMeasure} and~\ref{sec:classif_theory}.
-We now state an equivalent from Assumption~2 in~\cite{huet2023regression}, which proves to be more convenient for our purposes. \begin{assumption}[Regular variation w.r.t. the covariate] The function $t\mapsto \PP[\|X\|>t]$ is regularly varying with index $\alpha>0$, \ie $\PP[\|X\|>tx] / \PP[\|X\|>t]\to x^{-\alpha}$ for all $x>0$, as $t\to\infty$, and
+We now state an equivalent from Assumption~2 in~\cite{huet2023regression}, which proves to be more convenient for our purposes. \begin{assumption}[Regular variation w.r.t. the covariate] The function $t\mapsto \PP(\|\mb X\|>t)$ is regularly varying with index $\alpha>0$, \ie $\PP(\|\mb X\|>ts ) / \PP(\|\mb X\|>t)\to s^{-\alpha}$ for all $s>0$, as $t\to\infty$, and